 The development and function of the intestinal barrier depend on healthy bacteria in your gut—a.k.a. the microbiota.
 Things like diet, infections, alcohol, or stress can disturb the gut microbiota and the intestinal barrier function.
 The good news is that you can heal leaky gut by removing potential triggers, replacing them with nutrients, and supplementing with prebiotics and probiotics.

 There is some evidence that vitamin D might help regulate homeostasis in the gut, which may have a positive effect on your autoimmune symptoms.

-The best way to determine if you need to increase your vitamin D intake is to take a blood test.
+The best way to determine if you need to increase your vitamin D intake is to take an essential vitamin blood test.
 If your blood test reveals that your vitamin D levels are extremely low, it is generally recommended to take a vitamin D supplement and increase your intake of foods high in vitamin D.